Social computing: Dark social media

 The Dark social media are the social media tools used to collaborate between individuals where contents are supposed to be only available to the participants.
 However, unlike mobile phone calls or messaging where information is sent from one user, transmitted through a medium and stored on each user devices, with the medium having no storage permission of the actual content of the data, more and more communication methods include a centralized server where all the contents are received, stored, and then transmitted.
 Some examples of these new mechanisms include Google Doc, Facebook Messages or Snapchat.
 All of the information passes through these channels has largely been unaccounted for by users themselves and the data analytics.
 However, in addition to their respective users private companies (Facebook, Twitter, Snapchat) that provided these services do have complete control over such data.
 The number of images, links, referrals and information pass through digital is supposed to be completely unaccounted for in the marketing scheme of things.

 Social science theories

 Collective intelligence

-Collective intelligence is considered an area of social computing because of the group collaboration aspect.
+Collective intelligence is considered an area relating to social computing because of the group collaboration aspect.
 Collective intelligence refers to the intelligence that a group of users can provide through collective efforts compared to an individual user.
 Wikipedia is an example because a group of users contributing to a topic result in a higher quality wiki page.
 Users can also benefit from collective intelligence by learning from its results.